annabush092/SyncedIn-frontend/README.md

 Priority:

-  done - Add instruments to the new user and edit profile page. done - Users can add posts with tags

   Formatting!

-  Add time stamps to posts so they're displayed newest on the top
+  done - Add time stamps to posts so they're displayed newest on the top

   Expand NewUserForm and EditUserForm to add genre/skills.